quipucords/qpc-tools/docs/man.rst

 If you choose the offline option to run the install command, you must do the following steps:

 #.
 Obtain the installation packages on a machine with internet connectivity.
-  - Go to the following URL: https://github.com/quipucords/quipucords/releases
-  - Download the ``quipucords_server_image.tar.gz`` package.
+  - Download the following server image: https://github.com/quipucords/quipucords/releases/latest/download/quipucords_server_image.tar.gz
   - Create the PostgreSQL image TAR file with Docker.
 Use the the following command, where the package name is ``postgres.9.6.10.tar``::

       docker pull postgres:9.6.10 && docker save -o postgres.9.6.10.tar postgres:9.6.10